 The project study area is located in the northeast portion of South Carolina, including the Pee Dee and Waccamaw Regions.
-The project study area encompasses portions of

-Dillon, Marion, and Horry Counties.
+The project study area encompasses portions of Dillon, Horry, and Marion Counties.
 With the exception of Horry County, which has experienced rapid growth, the project study area has grown at a moderate rate over the last several decades.
-The proposed action is needed in order to provide opportunity for economic development within the region in hopes of bringing needed jobs.
+The proposed action is needed in order to provide opportunities for economic development within the region in hopes of bringing needed jobs.

-SAFETEA-LU identifies selection factors that are used to determine where to focus federal resources with regard to highway projects.
-Several of the selection factors are focused on economic development in regions.
+SAFETEA-LU identifies selection factors that are used to determine where to focus federal resources with regard to highway projects, several of which are focused on economic development in regions.
 One selection factor is to determine if the project would allow regional integration to spur economic development and growth, especially in areas that are not adequately served by existing roads (23 U.S.C. §101 (2005)).
-This project would provide better integration of the study area with the rest of the Midwestern United States and Canada to facilitate easier movement of goods and people.
+This project would provide better integration of the study area with the United States and Canada to facilitate easier movement of goods and people.
 Other selection factors of SAFETEA-LU focus on more efficient movement of commercial freight through a corridor (23 U.S.C. §101 (2005)).
 As discussed in Section 1.7, the current roadways through the project study area experience frequent stop and go situations and heavy congestion.
 This project would provide another corridor for moving goods to and from the project study area, which would reduce the travel and delivery times for commercial freight.